 I originally trained with Nick Totton in Embodied-Relational Therapy; in a self directed training.
 I subsequently trained in supervision with the The Centre for Supervision Training and Development (CSTD)

-I'm approaching my twentieth year of working as a psychotherapist.
+This is my twentieth year of working as a psychotherapist.
 Reflecting on how my approach has changed and developed in this time, a few themes emerge:- relaxation, play, the wild.
 Alongside and interwoven with my work is my deep concern for the climate and ecological emergency.

 I feel privileged to still deeply enjoy my work.
 All aspects,- working with clients, supervises and trainees.
 I notice myself being more able to relax, to soften into being present with whoever and whatever is emerging in myself, others and the world.
 Finding play as a resource.
 Playing with words, movement, images.
 Play can support a lightness and experimentation and spontaneity.